 Currently accepting applications for 2023-2024!

 This is a competitive program and space on the rocket is limited.
-Depending on the available space, the most well-prepared and organized teams will be selected for flight in November 2023.
-The RockSat-X User Guide describes the design constraints and interfaces (see document below).
+Depending on the available space, the most advanced payloads and well-prepared teams will be selected for flight in November 2023.
+The RockSat-C User Guide describes the design constraints and interfaces (see document below).

 Please click here to complete your Intent to Fly Form.
 Completed forms are due September 21, 2023.

-RockSat-X engages students in a thorough design process, documented by design reviews (CoDR, PDR, CDR) in the fall and testing and integration reviews (STR, ISTR, FMSR, VVC) in the spring.
+RockSat-C engages students in a thorough design process, documented by design reviews (CoDR, PDR, CDR) in the fall and testing and integration reviews (STR, ISTR, FMSR, VVC) in the spring.
 All manifested experiments must be delivered for testing and integration in late May.
-RockSat-X traditionally does integration and testing at Wallops Flight Facility in June and launches in August.
+RockSat-C traditionally launches in June.
 While faculty advising or industry partnership is encouraged for both programs, the work shall be done by the student participants.